Long division

-In arithmetic, long division is a standard division algorithm suitable for dividing multi-digit Hindu-Arabic numerals (positional notation) that is simple enough to perform by hand.
+In arithmetic, long division is a standard division algorithm suitable for dividing multi-digit numbers that is simple enough to perform by hand.
 It breaks down a division problem into a series of easier steps.

 As in all division problems, one number, called the dividend, is divided by another, called the divisor, producing a result called the quotient.
 It enables computations involving arbitrarily large numbers to be performed by following a series of simple steps.
 The abbreviated form of long division is called short division, which is almost always used instead of long division when the divisor has only one digit.

 History

 Related algorithms have existed since the 12th century.

 Al-Samawal al-Maghribi (1125–1174) performed calculations with decimal numbers that essentially require long division, leading to infinite decimal results, but without formalizing the algorithm.

 Caldrini (1491) is the earliest printed example of long division, known as the Danda method in medieval Italy, and it became more practical with the introduction of decimal notation for fractions by Pitiscus (1608).

 The specific algorithm in modern use was introduced by Henry Briggs c.
 1600.